Do

 Iran Malaria

-risk is minimal in areas north of
+risk is minimal in areas north of the Zagros mountains

-and south-western regions during the
+and in western and south-western regions during

-summer months.
-A more substantial
+the summer months.
+A more substantial risk is

-risk is present from March to November
+present from March to November in the south-eastern

-Sistan - Baluchestan, Hormozgan and
+provinces of Sistan - Baluchestan, Hormozgan and

 Kerman.